Szaroslav/cpp-primer/chapter01/section1.1.1/exercise1.01/README.md

-# 1.1.1 Compiling and executing our program
+# Section 1.1.1 _Compiling and executing our program_

 ## Exercise 1.1
 > Review the documentation for your compiler and determine what file naming convention it uses.
 Compile and run the `main` program from page 2.